herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 <h2 style="margin-top:2em">Shadowing</h2>

-### Is there an application fee?

-There is no application fee.

 ### What are shadow days?

 Shadow days are 3 consecutive days in which an applying student will attend Primoris Academy from 8 a.m. to 3 p.m.